MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-server-security.md

 for instance, can be bypassed with a new application using the same user name and password.

-To securely filter data on the server side use built-in security features in Microsoft SQL Server such as [row level security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver15) for rows and the [deny](https://docs.microsoft.com/en-us/sql/t-sql/statements/deny-object-permissions-transact-sql?view=sql-server-ver15)
+To securely filter data on the server side use built-in security features in SQL Server such as [row level security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver15) for rows and the [deny](https://docs.microsoft.com/en-us/sql/t-sql/statements/deny-object-permissions-transact-sql?view=sql-server-ver15)